 - Insufficient or lack of agency capacity to provide language access (including sign language or assistive communication devices): Interpreter and/or translation services were not available when the victim requested to receive Underserved Program-funded services. - Insufficient or lack of services for people with disabilities: The Underserved Program-funded services were not accessible to a victim with disabilities.
 For example, a Underserved Program-funded shelter has a rule against care attendants accompanying victims, and this prevented a victim with disabilities from being able to receive the Underserved Program-funded shelter services. - Insufficient or lack of services for people who are D/deaf or hard of hearing: The services provided under the grant were not accessible to people who are D/deaf or hard of hearing. - Lack of childcare: The victim was unable to receive requested Underserved Program-funded services because they needed childcare to attend/receive the Underserved Program-funded services but there was no childcare available. - Program reached capacity: Program was operating at full capacity when a victim requested an Underserved Program-funded service.
-This includes instances where Underserved Program-funded staff caseloads were full and they could not accept additional clients, as well as instances when all available Underserved Programfunded shelter services were at capacity when a victim requested shelter. - Program rules not acceptable to victim: A victim was technically eligible to receive an Underserved Program-funded service, but the victim was not willing to comply with rules of the program. - Program unable to provide service due to limited resources/priority setting: Limited resources may include situations where the Underserved Program-funded activity was unavailable or entirely spent down.
-For example, the program had to turn down Underserved Program-funded transportation requests because the budget for that type of service was maxed out for the reporting period.
-Priority setting may include programmatic priorities set for types of cases staff will accept.
-For example, if the Underserved Program-funded legal advocate specializes in immigration matters and prioritizes those cases, and during the reporting period other types of cases were declined or referred to non-grant-funded staff or another agency. - Services inappropriate or inadequate for people with mental health issues: Staff were not able, for any reason, to provide appropriate or adequate services for a victim with mental health problems.
+This includes instances where Underserved Program-funded staff caseloads were full and they could not accept additional clients, as well as instances when all available Underserved Programfunded shelter services were at capacity when a victim requested shelter. - Program rules not acceptable to victim: A victim was technically eligible to receive an Underserved Program-funded service, but the victim was not willing to comply with rules of the program. - Program unable to provide service due to limited resources: Limited resources may include situations where the Underserved Program-funded activity was unavailable or entirely spent down.
+For example, the program had to turn down Underserved Program-funded transportation requests because the budget for that type of service was maxed out for the reporting period. - Services inappropriate or inadequate for people with mental health issues: Staff were not able, for any reason, to provide appropriate or adequate services for a victim with mental health problems.
 For example, the program did not have overnight staff, and the victim needed 24-hour supervision. - Services inappropriate or inadequate for people with substance abuse issues: Staff were not able, for any reason, to provide appropriate or adequate services for a victim with substance abuse problems.
-For example, the Underserved Programfunded staff were not trained in best-practices for supporting substance abuse issues in a clinical setting, and so a victim with substance abuse issues who was requesting Underserved Program-funded services was referred to another agency.
+For example, the Underserved Programfunded staff were not trained in best-practices for supporting substance abuse issues in a clinical setting, and so a victim with substance abuse issues who was requesting Underserved Program-funded services was referred to another agency. - Services otherwise not appropriate for victim: For any reason, the program determined that an Underserved Program-funded service being requested by a victim was not appropriate for the victim, perhaps for clinical reasons or programmatic reasons.

-- Services otherwise not appropriate for victim: For any reason, the program determined that a Underserved Program-funded service being requested by a victim was not appropriate for the victim, perhaps for clinical reasons or programmatic reasons. - Transportation: The victim was unable to arrange for transportation to receive Underserved Program-funded services.
+- Transportation: The victim was unable to arrange for transportation to receive Underserved Program-funded services.
 This includes situations in which public transportation is not available or could not be paid for with Underserved Program funds. - Other: Describe any other reason for not serving that is not captured above.